Hey Guys, listen up…

 So in a culture that idolizes personal strength and satisfaction, it’s time to take a stand for True Strength.
 It’s time to take the “True Strength Challenge.”

 As the first part of the “True Strength Challenge,” I am asking you to define what true strength really is – in your own words.
-We have several articles here on this website and even a book that can help you discover the truth about true strength – but the import thing is to really accept it and one way to do that is to write it out in your own words.
+We have several articles here on this website that can help you discover the truth about true strength, but the import thing is to really accept it and one way to do that is to write it out in your own words.

 It’s time to apply what you’re learning about true strength to your life and start living it.
 It takes time to find your true strength, especially when the media and your friends pressure you to focus on, and idolize, your personal strength.
 Therefore, I am asking you to commit to reading a devotion every day.
 You can get our devotions free here.
 They’ll help you find out what true strength is all about and apply it to your life.
 I’d recommend finding some other guys to go through the devotions with, that way you can hold each other accountable and support each other as you find your true strength.